 Usually, your surgeon removes your entire uterus during a hysterectomy.
-Your surgeon may also remove your ovaries (oophorectomy).
+Your surgeon may also remove your ovaries (an oophorectomy).

-At Kettering Health, our providers offer minimally invasive hysterectomies.
+Our providers also perform minimally invasive hysterectomies.
 During minimally invasive surgery, your surgeon operates through small incisions.
 This approach often leads to faster recovery and less pain.

 We have locations that have achieved certification with the Surgical Review Corporation as a Center of Excellence in